DataDog/integrations-core/citrix_hypervisor/README.md

 ### Events

-The citrix_hypervisor integration does not include any events.
+The Citrix Hypervisor integration does not include any events.

 ### Service Checks

-The citrix_hypervisor integration does not include any service checks.
+The Citrix Hypervisor integration does not include any service checks.

 See [service_checks.json][7] for a list of service checks provided by this integration.